Skip to contents

 n

 integer.
-Maximum number of top contributing attributes to display.
-Remaining attributes are aggregated if necessary.
+Maximum number of top contributing subgroups to display.
+Remaining subgroups are aggregated if necessary.

 main_item

 string.
-The attribute used as the reference for scaling the bar heights.
+The subgroup used as the reference for scaling the bar heights.

 bar_max_value